 How to Start Your Decluttering Project

-Start small.
-Get to work on the first room on your list, and only that room.
+Get to work on the first room on your list — and only that room.
 Clutter can be intimidating, so it’s crucial to avoid tackling multiple rooms at once.
-No matter how grand your decluttering plans are, going piece by piece will give you gratification every time you finish up a room
+No matter how grand your decluttering plans are, going piece by piece will give you gratification every time you finish up a room.

-Empty it out.
 At this stage, empty the space out completely.
 It can be tempting to start sorting items – don’t!
-Simply remove them and place aside until later.
+Simply remove them and put them aside until later.
 Plus, seeing the space empty and open can help spark ideas for organization later.

 Freshen Up Your Space

 Now that you’ve got all the stuff out of the room and are looking at an empty space, it’s time to rethink the room altogether.
 Check out our tips for revitalizing your once-messy space.

 First and foremost, get rid of all the dirt, dust, grime and cobwebs from every corner of the room.
 Disorganization and dirtiness go hand-in-hand, so make sure your space is squeaky clean before you move on to the next step.